courses

 What you must do

 Using the tools you’ve learned in this module, dissect the provided packet capture and extract the firmware.
 You will find the packet capture at ada.cs.pdx.edu:/disk/scratch/dmcgrath/firmware.pcap.
-Simply scp it to your VM (you could also use the workstations we used to crack Wi-Fi, if you wish).
+Simply scp it to your kali machine.
 It is important to note that HTTP often transmits binary data via BASE64 encoding!

 Some useful information regarding the firmware you’re after: